 Now it's time to configure the score.
 From the first dropdown, select the activity you would like to get a score from.
 Now select an input from the activity.
 There are two types of inputs to select from:

-Completion – the completion input simply checks if the student has completed the selected activity.
-If the student has completed the activity, they will get a score of 100%.
+Completion – the completion input simply checks if the learner has completed the selected activity.
+If the learner has completed the activity, they will get a score of 100%.

 Scores – scores can be selected for activities where reviews are involved.
 For example, a submission activity will have a submission quality score if the submission activity is used by an instructor or peer review.
 Similarly, a peer review score will have a review quality score if it is used by a feedback reflection activity.